Ancient Greece had a rich and eventful history. Some of renowned events included founding the Olympics, the many wars that were

 The Persian Wars occurred from 499 BC to 493 BC.
 During this war, the city-states of Athens and Sparta combined forces to fight for their independence from Persian rule.
 The Athenians first fought and defeated the Persian forces of King Darius at Marathon and then 10 years later a coalition of Greek city-states including Athens and Sparta fought the large Persian army of King Xerxes and won.

-Athens and Sparta continue to distrust each other and The Peloponnesian Wars began.
+Athens and Sparta continued to distrust each other and The Peloponnesian Wars began.
 The Peloponnesian wars were fought between Athens and Sparta and they fought several wars between 431 BC and 404 BC ultimately resulting in the defeat of Athens.
 After the war, Sparta instated the 30 Tyrants to rule over Athens but the 30 Tyrants were eventually disposed of.

 Plato Founds the Academy